 Perhaps its most impressive attraction is the Naples Cathedral (Duomo di San Gennaro), a stunning, 13th-century piece of architecture.
 It is filled with glorious works of art and mosaics, as well as the Royal Chapel Of The Treasure Of San Gennaro and its beautiful altars.

-The cathedral is also known for the “Miracle Of The Blood” phenomenon, in which a vial of blood belonging to Saint Januarius is said to re-liquefy at 3 occasions each year.
+The cathedral is also known for the Miracle Of The Blood phenomenon, in which a vial of blood belonging to Saint Januarius is said to re-liquefy at 3 occasions each year.
 To one side of the cathedral is the oldest chapel in Naples, the 4th-century Basilica Santa Restituta with excellent ceiling frescoes and columns from a Roman temple.

-The church holds the annual Festa del Carmine every May in celebration of the patron saint, starting with a solemn procession of the icon through the streets of the neighborhood, which turns into a party in the piazza where everyone is welcome.
+There are also the squares of Piazza del Mercato and Piazza del Carmine with its Basilica of the Carmine Maggiore.
+The church holds the annual Festa del Carmine every May, starting with a solemn procession of the icon through the streets of the neighborhood, which turns into a party in the piazza where everyone is welcome.

 Centro Storico has plenty of accommodations that suits all kind of travelers, from cheap backpacker hostels, to family-friendly, traditional, stylish, and luxury hotels.

-Best places to Stay in Centro Storico:
+Best places to Stay in Naples in Centro Storico:

 Possibly the most famous attraction in the area though is the Villa Comunale.
 Created in the late 18th-century as a royal garden, it was opened to the public after the unification of Italy in 1869, becoming the city’s largest park in the process, a distinction which it still holds to this day.

 It is known as the most romantic setting in Naples, and it is common to see couples in love walking along or enjoying a meal.
-The seafront promenade (“lungomare”) stretches from the charming Marina Santa Lucia to the little port of Mergellina.
+The seafront promenade stretches from the charming Marina Santa Lucia to the little port of Mergellina.

-You can find accommodations in Chiaia with spacious rooms with sea views, gardens and rooftop terraces.
+The neighborhood has plenty of accommodation options, many of them offer spacious rooms with sea views, gardens and rooftop terraces.

 Best places to stay in Naples in Chiaia:

 Piazza del Plebiscito is located right in the heart of the city, on the borders of both the Chiaia and Quartieri Spagnoli districts, close to Centro Storico and the sea.
-It is the safe area to book your accommodations for family!

-The piazza was known as ‘Largo del Palazzo’, translating to the square of the palace, for the dominating Palazzo Reale and the Bourbon’s royal palace.
+The piazza, also known as Largo del Palazzo, translating to the square of the palace, for the dominating Palazzo Reale and the Bourbon’s royal palace.
 Piazza del Plebiscito gets its name from the plebiscite held here in October in 1860, under the Kingdom of Two Sicily, to consent to the takeover of Italy.

-The Palazzo Reale is a 17th-century royal palace, one of four palaces in the area that were used as residences by the Bourbon kings.
-The Basilica of San Francesco da Paola was built to mimic the world-famous Pantheon in Rome.
+• The Palazzo Reale (Royal Palace), a 17th-century royal palace, one of four palaces in the area that were used as residences by the Bourbon kings.

 The excellent Teatro San Carlo is next door to the Royal Palace while the Galleria Umberto I, a stunning, late 19th-century building, is just across the road from that.